OpenCyphal/libcanard/DESIGN.md

      * of the payload of the CAN frame.
      *
      * In simple cases it should be possible to get data directly from the head and/or tail pointers.
-     * Otherwise it is advised to use canardReadRxTransferPayload().
+     * Otherwise it is advised to use canardReadScalarFromRxTransfer().
      */
     const uint8_t*           payload_head;   ///< Always valid, i.e. not NULL.
     const CanardBufferBlock* payload_middle; ///< May be NULL if the buffer was not needed.
 Always NULL for single-frame transfers.